Resolution of the Burrows-Wheeler Transform Conjecture: Auxiliary Recompression-Based Data Structures

-For a (static) text $T$, internal pattern matching queries (IPM queries)~\cite{Kociumaka2015} given two fragments $x,y$ of $T$ with $|y|<2|x|$, ask for the occurrences of $x$ contained within $y$.
+\paragraph*{Internal Pattern Matching Queries in LZ77-Compressed Strings} For a (static) text $T$, internal pattern matching queries (IPM queries)~\cite{Kociumaka2015} given two fragments $x,y$ of $T$ with $|y|<2|x|$, ask for the occurrences of $x$ contained within $y$.
 Due to the assumption $|y|<2|x|$, the output $\Occ(x,y)$ can be represented using a single arithmetic progression~\cite[Lemma 2.1]{Kociumaka2015}; see also~\cite{Breslauer1995,Plandowski1998}.
 If $T$ is uncompressed, then IPM queries can be answered in $\Oh(1)$ time after $\Oh(n)$-time preprocessing~\cite{Kociumaka2015,phdtomek}.
 Combining \cref{thm:recompression,th:index-lce,obs:occ,lem:anch}, we can answer IPM queries in LZ77-compressed strings in $\Oh(\log^3 n)$ time.

-\begin{theorem} Given the LZ77 parsing of a string $T[1\dd n]$, we can in $\Oh(z\log^2 n)$ time construct a data structure that supports IPM queries in $T$ in $\Oh(\log^3 n)$ time. \end{theorem} \begin{proof} Our data structure consists of a recompression RLSLP $\G$ generating $T$ (constructed using \cref{thm:recompression}), and a component for $\LCE$ queries in $T$ and in its reverse $\bar{T}$ (built using \cref{th:index-lce}).
-Thus, the construction time is $\Oh(z \log^2 n)$.
+\begin{theorem} Given an LZ77-like parsing of a string $T[1\dd n]$ into $f$ phrases, we can in $\Oh(f\log^2 n)$ time construct a data structure that supports IPM queries in $T$ in $\Oh(\log^3 n)$ time. \end{theorem} \begin{proof} Our data structure consists of a recompression RLSLP $\G$ generating $T$ (constructed using \cref{thm:recompression}), and a component for $\LCE$ queries in $T$ and in its reverse $\bar{T}$ (built using \cref{th:index-lce}).
+Thus, the construction time is $\Oh(f \log^2 n)$.